siffiejoe/lua-fx/README.md

 local g = fx.compose( load( "local x,y=...; return x+y, x*y" ) )
 ```
 There is no caching/memoization going on, so be aware of the
 performance implications if you do this in a tight loop.
+In fact, it
+is recommended to use the short lambdas only as part of function
+compositions (see also the `fx.glue` module below).

 The following functions accept short lambda expressions: `fx.curry`,
 `fx.compose`, `fx.map` (first argument), `fx.filter` (first argument),